nsip/retool-grid-component/READY-FOR-TESTING.md

 **The StableGrid component successfully provides the non-negotiable programmatic control requirement while maintaining complete stability and eliminating all crashes.**

-**Status: ✅ PRODUCTION READY - Version 68**
+**Status: ✅ PRODUCTION READY - Version 74 with External State Access**

-**Next Session: Enhance with nested text boxes and mixed input types while maintaining this stable foundation.**
+**V75+ Development: Build advanced features on the proven V74 foundation with external state access and backend integration capabilities.**